STORM-IRIT/algebraic-shape-operator/examples/README.md

 ```
 where `-i` specifies the input point cloud as a PLY file containing normal vectors, and `-r` specifies the radius of the neighborhood used to compute the ASO.
 Run `./computeASO -h` for more information.

-It produces a text file `output.txt` with one line per point containing the 11 comma-seperated values:
+It produces a text file `output.txt` with one line per point containing the following 11 comma-seperated values:
 ```
 k1,k2,d1x,d1y,d1z,d2x,d2y,d2z,nx,ny,nz
 ```